Index

 Schema.org tells a machine what something is: a product, an event, a person, a review.
 It describes properties and relationships, and it does this well.

 A Product schema block on a merchant page says the price is £49.
 Schema.org has no field for: was this price published by the merchant who owns the product?
 Was it injected by a third-party script?
 Has it been modified since publication?
-Is the page a genuine merchant page or a lookalike designed to deceive?
+Is it a genuine merchant page or a lookalike designed to deceive?

 Why this matters when AI reads your markup